kidlat2024/kidlatnews/content/news/2025/For Christmas, Rich Christian Couple Care for Poor Street Children They Despise for the Rest of the Year.md

 According to the couple, the yearly event has been a transformative experience--mostly for themselves.
 “Last year one of the boys thanked us before leaving,” said Francis, misty-eyed.
 “I realized, at that moment, that I am truly blessed to have all the riches I could possibly wring from my government flood-control projects.
 It was humbling.”

-Online reaction to the Reyeses’ holiday gesture has been overwhelmingly positive, with dozens of Instagram users commenting “So inspiring!!!”, “This is the true spirit of Xmas!”, and “This is what Jesus would do, probably, but in better lighting.”
+Online reaction to the Reyeses’ holiday gesture has been overwhelmingly positive, with dozens of Instagram users commenting “So inspiring!!!🙏🎉”, “This is the true spirit of Xmas!🎄🎅⛄”, and “This is what Jesus would do, probably, but in better lighting.”

 One neighbor, who wished to remain anonymous, added: “It’s nice they open their doors for a few hours.
 I just wish they’d stop calling barangay officers on these same kids standing near their mansion gates in January.”